comses-education/coffee-leaf-rust-model/README.md

 $ julia scripts/OneRun.jl
 ```

-Results from this single run will show up in the `results` folder as `singlerun.csv`.
+Results from this single run will be saved in a `results` folder as `singlerun.csv`.

-The second option, `scripts/ParameterRuns.jl` lets you set up a parameter exploration experiment.
-The default setup of this experiment will run 2700 simulations of the model.
+The second option, `scripts/ParameterRuns.jl`, lets you run a parameter exploration experiment.
+The default setup of this experiment will run 2700 simulations.
 To modify the parameter values to be evaluated or the replicates for each combination, open `scripts/ParameterRuns.jl` and edit lines 11 to 14.
-Like the first option, you can run it from bash:
+Like the first option, you can run the script from bash:

 ```bash
 $ julia scripts/ParameterRuns.jl
 ```

-Results from this experiment will be saved in the `results` folder as `parameterexp.csv`.
+Results from this experiment will be saved in a `results` folder as `parameterexp.csv`.
+Both scripts take care of creating the `results` folder if it has not created yet.